rizvi98/rockPaperScissors/README.md

 # rockPaperScissors
-Rock, Paper, Scissors Game
+Rock, Paper, Scissors Game.

-The program file is in main.cpp
+The program file is in main.cpp.